Supply chain innovation and trends

 A growing number of businesses are adding digital twins to their supply chain technology resources.
 A digital supply chain twin is a virtual environment that pulls data from your actual supply chain so it can run simulations to improve your decision making.
 A digital twin can help you spot ways to increase productivity while finding fast and economical solutions to challenges.

 Control towers also yield insights that can help you with “what-if” scenarios.
 Control towers are dashboards that bring together key data, metrics, and events to give you real-time, end-to-end visibility.
-They are a vital supply chain innovation to streamline and protect operations in logistics, supply coordination, stock, and fulfilment.
+They are a vital supply chain innovation to streamline and protect operations in logistics, supply coordination, inventory, and fulfillment.

 7. Using blockchain to record the exchange of goods